-The "Reset Tooth" button cancels all the adjustments made and returns the active tooth to its original position.
 The "Reset All Teeth" button returns all the teeth to their original positions.
 As the active tooth is being moved, the "Orthodontics" panel shows information about the total movements in the form of distances [mm] and angles [°] from the initial position.
 Movement limits can be set as monthly, bi-weekly or weekly.